kahu-2022/humm/README.md

 ### MVP

 1. As a resident I want to book an appointment with a counsellor so that I can recieve help
+    - Once submitted:  display
     - Form fields to book the counsellor:
     - Name
     - Pronouns